Updated: March 2021

 If you’re looking to use a high PG e-liquid for a strong throat hit, you can’t go wrong with the Aspire PockeX.
 We also recommend the Smok Acro - despite the 0.8Ω coil, it handles high PG e-liquids well, and we’re also super impressed that Smok managed to squeeze a 1000 mAh battery into a slim pod system.
 The Aspire Favostix comes with a 1Ω coil which is great for high PG e-liquids, but also comes with a 0.6Ω coil that can handle higher VG e-liquids, such as those with a VG:PG ratio of 60:40.

-The Horizon Falcon II tank is not the newest tank on the market, but it remains the single best device I’ve seen for handling high VG e-liquids (and for cloud chasing).
-The Falcon II doesn’t come as part of a kit, but it works well with any mod with a good wattage range such as the Smok Morph 2 or the Innokin MVP 5 Mod.
+The Vaporesso Itank 2 is one of the single best device I’ve seen for handling high VG e-liquids (and for cloud chasing).
+The tanks works well with any mod with a good wattage range such as the Smok Morph 2.

 First, bear in mind that even if you have a device that can handle different VG:PG ratios, you will still need to switch between different coils.
 That’s because coils have different designs for different types of e-liquids.